furkananter/furkananter/README.md

 - 🔥 **Frontend Developer** specializing in React Native & Next.js
 - 🎯 Creator of **[Ship Mobile Fast](https://shipmobilefast.com)** - React Native Expo boilerplate used by 120+ developers
-- 🏆 **1st Place Winner** in National Innovation Competition (95 projects)
+- 🏆 **1st Place Winner** in university competition with 3 awards
 - 📱 Built **Kroko Social** - Social platform with 6K+ active users
 - 🤖 Passionate about **AI integration** and modern web technologies
 - 🌍 Currently in **Germany** looking for exciting opportunities
-- ⚡ Fun fact: I can ship MVPs from idea to App Store in under 3 weeks!
+- ⚡ Fun fact: I can ship MVPs from idea to App Store in approximately 14 days!

 ---